 What Are Biofilms?

 A biofilm consists of proteins, carbohydrates, lipids, minerals, and a slimy combination of proteins and carbohydrates that act as protection for the pathogens in our bodies against hostile environments and the immune response.
 Changes in pH, temperature, oxygen level, and – most importantly in infections – the presence of antimicrobial substances, all trigger biofilm formation.
-One example of biofilms’ stubborn persistence is Lyme disease, as the Borrellia burgdorferi species of bacteria produces powerful biofilms.
+One example of biofilms’ stubborn persistence is Lyme disease, as the Borrellia burgdorferi species of bacteria produce powerful biofilms.
 This is why many Lyme patients struggle for years to find the best treatment.
 They take antibiotics but in essence they are only making the bugs stronger.

 It isn’t just about Lyme; a wide range of often serious health problems are caused by biofilms.
 They can promote antibiotic resistance and even attach to medical devices, contributing to dangerous hospital-acquired infections.
 These devices include urinary catheters, contact lenses, and even pacemakers!
 Biofilms have even been found in drinking pipes.

 Dr. Tim Jackson, a functional medicine practitioner, has seen many cases of chronic infections and autoimmunity that involve biofilms.
 He states, “If you test positive for a number of various pathogens, such as Epstein-Barr Virus, Lyme, Candida spp., etc. there will be some level of biofilm development in the body.”
 Protomyxzoa rheumatica and Lyme tend to create significant amounts of harmful biofilm, but any infection can involve biofilms.
 Groups of microbes are more resilient to any form of stress.
 In addition, to make themselves more virulent, they exchange genes or portions of genes underneath the biofilm.
 This process has been labelled “Quorum Sensing.”